 J0W 1C0

-CLOTHING - Appropriate for the activity.
-You'll be hot during the activity and cold when we're stationary, so you'll need to pack accordingly.
+CLOTHING - suitable for the activity.
+You will be warm during the activity and cold when you stop, so you need to bring appropriate clothing.

 Underwear